kchinzei/ffmpeg_dv_issue/README.md

 # FFmpeg dv Issue

-FFmpeg occasionally has an error in certain dv files.
+FFmpeg occasionally has an error to read and write certain dv files.
 This is my note and intended to test it with sample movie.

 - I tested it using ffmpeg version 6.1.1 built with Apple clang version 15.0.0 (clang-1500.3.9.4).
-- [`sample_err.dv`](./sample_err.dv) is from my old DV tape, captured and splitted following [Léo Bernard's Blog "Capturing and Archiving MiniDV Tapes on macOS"](https://leolabs.org/blog/capture-minidv-on-macos/).
+- [`sample_err.dv`](./sample_err.dv) is from my old DV tape, captured and split following [Léo Bernard's Blog "Capturing and Archiving MiniDV Tapes on macOS"](https://leolabs.org/blog/capture-minidv-on-macos/).

 A simple ffmpeg command to copy input to output